ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Deck - Your deck of cards.
 - Hand - Your hand.
 - Battlefield - The main playing area / board.
 All unit and item cards that are currently in play live here.
-- Memory - When cards are destroyed or discarded, they go here.
-It's the discard pile.
+- Discard Pile - When cards are destroyed or discarded, they go here.
 - Horizon - Zone for cards & effects currently being played and not resolved yet.
 - Void - Zone used for some things.
 - Channel zone - Zone cards go after being channeled.